 Established in 1777, the mission barely survived “secularization” in the 1830s.
 It was ultimately saved from likely oblivion when California’s first college was established at the mission in 1851.
 That college grew and expanded; today Santa Clara University serves about 8,000 students on a sprawling campus that retains the historic mission at its heart.

-That Santa Clara University grew out of the mission seems obvious when approaching from the city center, as what appears to be a classic mission-era building sits along the street.
+That Santa Clara University grew out of the mission seems obvious when approaching from the city center.

 Walking within the shelter of the building’s cloister provides a close-up view of the building and its construction.
 It has thick walls, heavy doors, rough-hewn window and door frames, and deep-set windows with streaked (reproduction) glass.

 I can’t tell whether this building dates back to the mission period (only one wall is original), but I like the authentic look of it.
 Most of all I like the way the glass warps the reflected view of the garden along the walkway!

 Once I reach the end of the cloister the view opens up.
 And I have a choice: I can continue around the corner along the cloistered walkway or walk out into the gardens and on to the church beyond.

 Even in December a few plants are in bloom.

 However, I am most impressed with the wisteria that seems to clamber everywhere.
 Not with the blossoms (which won’t appear until spring), but with the plants themselves.
 The massive vines are like tree trunks!